WebHare/platform/whtree/modules/system/doc/topics/installation/fromsource.md

 - WHBUILD_NUMPROC: Number of processors to use (the `make -j` parameter).
 Estimated based on CPU cores and/or memory if not set.
 - WHBUILD_DEBUG: Set to build debug versions of WebHare C++ components.
 The build will take place in a separate build directory, but any make 'install' target will overwrite the same installation
 - WHBUILD_PROFILE: Set to build profiling versions of WebHare C++ components.
 The build will take place in a separate build directory, but any make 'install' target will overwrite the same installation
 - WHBUILD_ASSETROOT: Path to external dependencies.
 Defaults to https://build.webhare.dev/whbuild/.
-Set to an invalid URL to test build fallback URLs, eg: `WHBUILD_ASSETROOT="https://123xyz.invalid/" wh builddocker`
+Set to an invalid URL to test build fallback URLs, eg: `WHBUILD_ASSETROOT="https://123xyz.invalid/" wh buildcontainer`

 ### Tips & tricks
 To quickly run a specific blextest, eg 'string' (you really want this when editing stringmanip.cc):